Obsessive–compulsive personality disorder: Obsessive–compulsive disorder

 The presence of OCPD in patients with OCD has been linked to a worse prognosis of OCD, especially when cognitive behavioral therapy was used.
 This may be due to the egosyntonic nature of OCPD which may lead to the obsessions becoming aligned with one's personal values.
 In contrast, the trait of perfectionism may improve the outcome of treatment as patients are likely to complete homework assigned to them with determination.
 The findings with regards to pharmacological treatment has also been mixed, with some studies showing a lower reception to SRIs in OCD patients with comorbid OCPD, with others showing no relationship.

 Comorbidity between OCD and OCPD has been linked to a more severe presentation of symptoms, a younger age of onset, more significant impairment in functioning, poorer insight, and higher comorbidity of depression and anxiety.

+Parkinson's disease

+Individuals with Parkinson's disease are diagnosed with OCPD at a much higher rate than the general population.
+OCPD is the hallmark of the so-called "parkinsonsim personality" profile, a pattern of behavior characterized by rigid perfectionism, orderliness, and a cautious or industrious nature that can appear years before motor symptoms like tremors begin.
+Approximately 40-55% of those diagnosed with Parkinson's also have OCPD.
+It has not been shown that having an obsessive-compulsive personality predicts Parkinson's disease, but rather is thought that the personality profile is the result of similar neurological circuitry (rooted in the brain's fronto-basal ganglia circuits, which regulate both motor control and repetitive behaviors), rather than genetic predisposition to Parkinson’s.
+OCPD symptoms in Parkinson’s disease patients often begin years before the traditional motor symptoms like tremors or rigidity appear.
+Because these traits can precede a diagnosis, researchers frequently categorize them as an early non-motor manifestation or "premotor" sign of the disease.